-In the Education Department we bear a special responsibility for mentoring prospective teachers and guiding them in the transition from student to teacher.
+In the Department of Education we bear a special responsibility for mentoring prospective teachers and guiding them in the transition from student to teacher.
 We work closely with other academic departments on campus responsible for the subject matter preparation of teachers.
 We seek to integrate that subject matter into our lives and to develop skills in sharing subject matter with adolescents and children.
 The department takes great pride in the reputation we have developed in the community and the region for sending out well-prepared, highly professional teachers.

 Program Offerings: Westmont's Department of Education offers programs leading to both elementary (Multiple Subject) and secondary (Single Subject) credentials.
 Prospective elementary teachers at Westmont typically major in Liberal Studies, which in California refers to a multi-disciplinary program specifically designed for elementary teaching candidates.
-After completing the Liberal Studies major and passing state-required examinations, candidates apply to the one-year professional program to earn a Multiple Subject Credential (typically used K-6).
+After completing the Liberal Studies major and passing state-required examinations, candidates apply to the one-year Teacher Credential Program to earn a Multiple Subject Credential (typically used K-6).
 At Westmont, students who plan carefully can complete both the Liberal Studies major and the credential program in four years.
-For details of the Liberal Studies program, please see p.
-141.
+For details see the Liberal Studies program.

-Prospective secondary teachers generally major in the subject area they wish to teach.
-In their junior or senior year, they take a general academic competency test (the CBEST) and a specific subject-matter examination in their chosen field (the CSET) in order to enroll in a professional program leading to certification.
+Prospective secondary teachers generally major in the subject area they wish to teach while taking some pre-requisite courses for the Teacher Credential Program.
+In their junior or senior year, they demonstrate content knowledge by passing CSET in order to enroll in a Teacher Credential Program.
 If schedule permits, secondary teaching candidates may qualify for teaching an additional subject beyond their major field.

-Westmont is approved by the California Commission on Teacher Credentialing to offer Single Subject credentials in English, History-Social Science, Mathematics, the Sciences (general and specialized), Art, Physical Education, and Spanish, refer to Bachelors of Music Education on p.
-158.
+Westmont is approved by the California Commission on Teacher Credentialing to offer Single Subject credentials in English, History-Social Science, Mathematics, the Sciences (general and specialized), Art, Physical Education, Spanish, and Music. (see Bachelors of Music Education Program).